 Both your breathing and your heart rate are controlled in a similar area of your brain

-Both the cardiovascular center (controlling heart-rate) and the respiratory center (controlling breathing) are located in the brain stem, or medulla oblongata.
+Both the cardiovascular centre (controlling heart-rate) and the respiratory centre (controlling breathing) are located in the brain stem, or medulla oblongata.
 At first, it may seem of little significance, or even a coincidence (rest assured, in a highly organised system such as the human body, there are literally no coincidences).
-The medulla oblonagata also contains the vasomotor center, controlling blood pressure, and centers responsible for many reflex functions, such as vomiting, swallowing, etc.
+The medulla oblongata also contains the vasomotor centre, controlling blood pressure, and centres responsible for many reflex functions, such as vomiting, swallowing, etc.

 I hope you start to see where this is going.
 You have an indirect control over your heart rate by adjusting your breathing.
-The significance of the respiratory and cardiac centers being in the same area of the brain, is that the effect is practically instantaneous.
-In other words, With manipulating your breath, you technically stimulate the area of your brain, responsible for regulating how fast or slow you heart will beat.
+The significance of the respiratory and cardiac centres being in the same area of the brain is that the effect is practically instantaneous.
+In other words, With manipulating your breath, you technically stimulate the area of your brain, responsible for regulating how fast or slow your heart will beat.
 And slowing down your heart-beats seems like an excellent counter-measure to treat the symptoms of stress.

 Treating the symptoms effectively

-Whatever the long term solution you are after, it helps to be able to keep the symptoms at bay.
-Whether it is sports, meditation, or just examining your life closer (the most difficult of the all), you will need to be able to calm yourself first.
+Whatever the long-term solution you are after, it helps to be able to keep the symptoms at bay.
+Whether it is sports, meditation, or just examining your life closer (the most difficult of them all), you will need to be able to calm yourself first.
 Fortunately, as seen above, your breathing holds the key, to calm yourself quite easily and effortlessly and it could prove quite surprisingly effective at that.